Zevas1993/Nexus/README.md

 ## Plugin Development

-Create new plugins by adding a directory to the `plugins/` folder:
+Create new plugins by adding a directory to the top-level `plugins/` folder:

 ```
 plugins/
 └── my_plugin/
+    ├── __init__.py      # Standard Python package marker
     ├── manifest.json    # Plugin metadata and UI configuration
-    └── my_plugin.py     # Plugin implementation
+    └── my_plugin.py     # Plugin implementation (or other structure)
 ```

-See the weather plugin for an example implementation.
+See the `plugins/weather_service/` directory for an example implementation.

 ## License